Table of Contents:

 How to avoid bobbin problems?

-To avoid bobbin problems, it is essential to follow some simple rules.
-Use a bobbin compatible with your machine, insert it correctly in its slot to avoid a mispositioned spool, respect the direction of rotation, and ensure balanced tension between the two threads.
-If you notice a loose thread, an unusual noise, or that the stitch does not form properly, consider cleaning the machine.
+To avoid bobbin problems, it is essential to follow a few simple rules.
+Use a bobbin compatible with your machine, insert it correctly into its slot to avoid a mispositioned spool, respect the direction of rotation, and maintain balanced tension between the two threads.
+If you notice loose thread, unusual noise, or that the stitch is not forming properly, consider cleaning the machine.

-A dirty bobbin case can prevent the thread from passing smoothly, just like a thick or poor-quality black thread.
-In case of doubt, consult your manual or contact the brand’s technical service.
+A dirty bobbin case can block the thread flow, just like a thick or poor-quality black thread.
+If in doubt, consult your manual or contact the brand’s technical support.

 Leave a comment